chris-sanders/maas-lxd/README.md

 Once PODs are configured you can create them directly from the MAAS interface.
 MAAS will also compose a pod for juju when juju requests a machine.
-Addationally, Juju can bootstrap into a MAAS pod allowing MAAS and the juju controller to both live inside this LXD on a single machine.
+Additionally, Juju can bootstrap into a MAAS pod allowing MAAS and the juju controller to both live inside this LXD on a single machine.
 Recall that if you are doing this to manage external hardware you will have to address more advanced networking than is currently handled here.